cnsuhao/engine1/docs/Methodology/GastrointestinalMethodology.md

 <center>
 <i>
 Figure 1.
 The human digestive tract is composed of several distinct sections @cite LadyofHats2006Digestive.
-Currently, the %BioGears gastrointestinal model replicates the behavior of the stomach and small intestine.
+Currently, the gastrointestinal model replicates the behavior of the stomach and small intestine.
 </i>
 </center><br>